Winter storm warning in Colorado mountains

 The National Weather Service has issued a winter storm warning that started early Wednesday and lasts until 12 p.m. on Friday.

-The NWS said heavy snow accumulations from eight to 16 inches are possible for areas like Rocky Mountain National Park, the Medicine Bow Range, the Mosquito Range, the Indian Peaks, and the mountains of Summit County.
+The NWS said heavy snow accumulations from 8 to 16 inches are possible for areas like Rocky Mountain National Park, the Medicine Bow Range, the Mosquito Range, the Indian Peaks and the mountains of Summit County.

 Places above 10,000 feet in those areas will see the highest snow amounts, the NWS said.